bubblxs/tamale/README.md

 <h2 align="center">tamale</h2>

-> tamale is a simple - _mediocre_ - app for gnu/linux distros to farm your beloved steam cards.
+> tamale is a simple - _mediocre_ - script for gnu/linux to farm your beloved steam cards.

 > [!NOTE]
 > you might want to [check the steamworks sdk docs](https://partner.steamgames.com/doc/sdk).